 Year of Call 2000

-(i) high value personal injury work arising from serious injury or fatality;
+- high value personal injury work arising from serious injury or fatality

 - complex clinical negligence claims

 He has experience of the full spectrum of serious injuries, especially brain, spinal, obstetric and orthopaedic injuries of the utmost severity, including amputation.
 Fatal claims are also a particular area of expertise.

-More recently, he has built a reputation in travel law and is instructed where there has been a serious accident abroad (including fatalities) or in large group actions on behalf of disappointed holiday makers.
+Rob also has a strong reputation in international personal injury and is instructed where there has been a serious accident or fatality abroad and in large group actions on behalf of disappointed holiday makers.